 Using the County's Geographic Information Systems (GIS) data, a spatial analysis was conducted to determine the proximity of County and municipal parks to the public.
 Two scales of spatial analysis were utilized: a large-scale countywide catchment area to cover rural areas and a smaller-scale catchment area to analyze the more highly developed urban areas.
 The rural scale analysis includes catchment areas of one, three, and five miles were mapped to determine if there are any gaps in service to the public.
 A five-mile catchment area was determined to be the furthest acceptable distance from a park because it represents an approximate 10-15-mile drive or reasonable bike ride.
 The one-mile catchment area corresponds to a reasonable walking distance.
+1⁄4 to 1⁄2 mile catchment areas are also shown on the inset map of the County's designated Urban Growth Area around the City of Hagerstown and the Towns of Williamsport and Funkstown to highlight proximity to park facilities in the most developed area of Washington County.

 As shown on Map 6, nearly the entire County is within five miles or less of a County or municipal park.
+Given the above statement, no true gaps are found in the park proximity map aside from a few very small areas along the County perimeter which are explained in further detail below in the paragraphs that follow.

-The gaps noted in the park proximity map mirror those found in the equity map to a substantial extent.
-Needs are greatest along the northern border with Pennsylvania, various spots along the Potomac River bordering Virginia and West Virginia, and on the Frederick County border near the I-70 corridor.
+Largely, long-term needs on the Park Proximity Map mirror those found on the Park Equity Map to a substantial extent.
+Long-term needs are greatest along the northern border with Pennsylvania, various spots along the Potomac River bordering Virginia and West Virginia, and on the Frederick County border near the I-70 corridor.